RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/carbohydrates/GlycanRelaxMover.md

 - Use residue selectors to select residues for which we will model.

 _MoveMap_ & mm
 - Use a MoveMap to select residues for which we will model.
+See the [[FastRelaxMover]] documentation for more.

 _branch_ &string

 _branches_ &string,&string,&string
 - Specify a particular resnum for which we will model everything 'out' from this for that glycan(s)
          Still useful, but much functionality has been superseeded by the